maxreinartz/BouncyError/README.md

 # BouncyError

 This is an error window that bounces around your screen.

-Just open it and watch it bounce!
+## Why?

-This only works on Windows (because it's the best OS)
+Because why not?

 ## Args